surajrampure/surajrampure.github.io/src/index.md

 ### Other

 - In the summer of 2018, I was a software engineering intern at **[McKinsey & Co.](mckinsey.com)** in New York City, where I worked on the Healthcare Analytics and Delivery team.
-My work was primarily in Python, SQL and JavaScript.
+My work was primarily in SQL and JavaScript.

 - Previously, I was a director for **[Cal Hacks](http://calhacks.io)**, Berkeley's largest annual hackathon.